gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 ### Comparison to OByte
 ---
-#### What's OByte?
+#### What Is OByte?
-Obyte (formally byteball) is a cryptocurrency that focuses on various different aspects such as smart contracts.
-Among other bots, it has a bot that distributes out OBytes for work on [World Community Grid](https://www.worldcommunitygrid.org)
+OByte (formally Byteball) is a cryptocurrency that focuses on various different aspects such as smart contracts.
+Among other bots, it has a bot that distributes out Bytes for work on [World Community Grid](https://www.worldcommunitygrid.org)

-(note you can earn both Gridcoin and OBytes at the same time)
+(note you can earn both Gridcoin and Bytes at the same time)

-#### Why's Gridcoin Different?
+#### Why Gridcoin Is Different

 * OByte's main focus is different from Gridcoin
     * Science aspect is a secondary or tertiary goal